NHSDigital/communications-manager-api/specification/documentation/CreateMessageBatch.md

 Both of these references must be a [Universal Unique Identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 The message batch reference (`messageBatchReference`) is unique for you.
-If you send the same message batch reference multiple times we will automatically deduplicate the requests - actioning only the first payload that has been sent.
 This value is used to store your reference for this batch of messages.

 The per message reference (`messageReference`) needs to be unique within the message batch.
 This value is used to store your reference for this specific message within the batch.

-If you send through a request with the same `messageBatchReference` on it then the system will respond with the same response as the first time the batch of messages was created.

 ### Personalisation